Accused of Petty Theft or Shoplifting in the Bay Area?

 One thing is for certain though – the sooner you have an attorney involved in your case, the better.
 With early intervention, we can do our best to reach an early resolution and keep your case out of court, which also reduces your legal fees dramatically!
 Call one of our attorneys today to set up your first, free consultation.

 SECTION B – ELEMENTS, DEFENSES, PENALTIES/CONSEQUENCES

 If I’m arrested, will I go to jail?

 Probably not – in fact, most people who are charged with petty theft or shoplifting will not go to jail.
 They may not even be taken to a police station to be booked but, rather, given a ticket.
 If you receive a ticket in relation to a theft charge, contact us to discuss your options and the next steps to take.

 If you have been accused of a more serious theft, and it looks like you might be facing an arrest or jail, we can usually make arrangements in advance that will help you to avoid having to go into custody – or even settle the matter before the police become involved at all.

 If you are arrested, the police will initially take you into custody and to the police station for processing.
 Once you have been processed at the station, you will have a chance to pay an amount to secure bail from the station itself.
 In many cases, we will be able to ensure you are released on your own recognizance or on minimal bail.

 Only in the most serious of cases or if you do have a criminal history will you possibly be kept in custody until you are taken before a judge and given a chance to apply for bail.
-At this stage of the process, your best chance of avoiding jail is to have Summit Defense Attorneys on your side.
+At this stage of the process, your best chance of avoiding jail is to have us on your side.
 As petty theft, grand theft, and shoplifting are non-violent offenses, and many people accused of theft have no criminal histories, we are usually able to ensure release on your own recognizance or on very modest bail.